yesitsmaxwell/yesitsmaxwell/README.md

 I like coding because it helps me pass the time.
 I post my code on Github because I can easily share it with friends.

+Psst!
+If you want to support me, download Brave, add some BAT and tip me!

 ## Projects

 My main project is TheKlukr, a bot for Discord servers.
 It has a personality like a chicken and is very funny at times.